Planning a Field Trip involves more than just picking a location.

-- Incorporate the field trip into your curriculum – when studying the renaissance period, visit a local castle.
+- Incorporate the field trip into your curriculum.

 - Read and prepare ahead of time for the trip – we used the St. Louis Zoo website to learn about the different animals we would see before we visited.
 This enhanced our visit.

 - My #1 rule for organizing a field trip is to only plan group events that we want to do at a time that works for us.
-When I first started organizing group events I would always adjust things to please one or two other members and then half of the time they wouldn’t be able to make the event and I would be left feeling frustrated.
-Now, I only plan what works for us and it others can join then we are excited to have them!
+When I first started organizing group events I would always adjust things to please one or two other members.
+When those members wouldn’t be able to make the event; I would be left feeling frustrated.
+Now, I only plan what works for us and if others can join, then we are excited to have them!